Patienceineza/aims-project/README.md

 The app is containerized using Docker and deployed with GitHub Actions, which builds and pushes a small-sized production-ready Docker image to Docker Hub.

 ## Features
-- User authentication (Login, Logout, and Registring cashiers by Admin)
+- User authentication (Login, Logout, and Registering cashiers by Admin)
 - Role-based access control (RBAC)
 - Protected routes using React Router and context/state management
 - User dashboard for authenticated users